-This vehicle is equipped with a Key Ignition Park Interlock which requires the shift lever to be placed in PARK prior to turning the key fob to the LOCK position.
-The key fob can only be removed from the ignition switch when the ignition is in the LOCK position.
-Once the key fob is removed, the shift lever is locked in PARK.
+This vehicle is equipped with a Key Ignition Park Interlock which requires the shift lever to be placed in PARK before the ignition switch can be turned to the LOCK/ OFF position.
+The key fob can only be removed from the ignition when the ignition is in the LOCK/OFF position, and once removed the shift lever is locked in PARK.